rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

     ./dev/dev1/bin/rts-admin ringready
     gunzip -c progski.access.log.gz | head -20 | ./replay --devrel progski

-It's probably also worth explaining two debugging functions I'll be using to help me test and demonstrate my scenarios.
+It's probably also worth explaining two functions I'll be using to help me test and demonstrate my scenarios.
 The first is `get_dbg_preflist` which returns a list of `{{Index, Node}, Obj}`.
 That is it shows the mapping of vnodes to their respective values.
 The second function is `dbg_op` which allows me to fake partitioned writes.
 A partitioned write is one that does not reach all it's destination vnodes.
-This might happen for various reasons such as packet loss, switch/nic failure, etc.

 ### Node Goes Down ###

 I think the first, most obvious, and probably simplest to reason about is the case where a single node crashes.

+    ./dev/dev1/bin/rts attach
     (rts1@127.0.0.1)1> rts:get("progski", "GET").
     19
     (rts1@127.0.0.1)2> rts:get_dbg_preflist("progski", "GET").